'Some NPP members are arrogant and empty' - Elvis Afriyie Ankrah claims

 “NPP people some of them are fantastic people but some of them are empty and arrogant.
 Please they should give us a break.
 This thing about people… we were in school with them, we were in school with them."

-"Some of us were SRC Presidents they didn’t even qualify to be potters in our administration, they should give us a break.
+"Some of us were SRC Presidents; they didn’t even qualify to be potters in our administration.
+They should give us a break.
 Some of them didn’t pass, they were referred.
-What is all this nonsense, arrogance? for where they should give us a break,” Mr. Ankrah told Fiifi Banson on Truth and Untruth which airs on Gh One TV.
+What is all this nonsense, arrogance for?
+They should give us a break,” Mr. Ankrah told Fiifi Banson on Truth and Untruth which airs on Gh One TV.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.